Plan For Your Move!

 Find images, take virtual reality tours, and get easy access to the schools’ websites for more in-depth research.

 Once you learn more about the surrounding areas and get a feel for what will be the best fit, you’ll feel more prepared for the move.
 And you’ll be able to provide more information to your family about what comes next.

 4. Check out your commute.

-This tip is especially important to those relocating to DC.
-The time it takes to get to and from work every day might play a critical role in determining where you want to live.
+This tip is especially vital for those relocating to DC.
+The time it takes to get to and from work every day might play a critical role in determining where you live.